HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn “ “ it was missing “ is better.
+I am happy to learn the indefinite article “ a “ was necessary before receptionist like” a receptionist.”

 ★★★★★